Humber Snipe: 1945–1948

 Before the end of 1945, Humber had announced its post-war model range.
-Four cars were listed, which closely resembled the Humbers offered just before the war.
+Four models were listed, which closely resembled the Humbers offered just before the war.
 At the top of the range was the Humber Pullman.
 The other three models shared a body which, while smaller than that of the Pullman, nevertheless sustained the Humber tradition of offering a lot of car for the money.
 These were the four-cylinder Humber Hawk and the six-cylinder Humber Snipe and Humber Super Snipe.

 The six-cylinder engine of the 1945 Snipe was a side-valve unit, of only 2731 cc.
 The engine block dated back to the Humber 18 of 1935.
 Maximum power output and speed were stated respectively as 65 hp and 72 mph.
 For customers who remembered the Snipe as a more powerful vehicle, the car could also be specified with the 4086-cc 100-hp engine which had been fitted in the 1930s and which was still the standard power unit in the 1945 Humber Pullman.
 Fitted with this engine, the car was branded as the Humber Super Snipe.
 When the Humber range was upgraded for 1948, the Snipe was withdrawn, leaving only the Hawk and the Super Snipe listed, alongside the larger Pullman.